laradock/laradock/README.md

 docker-compose up -d
 ```

-*"Note: Only the first time you run this command, it will take up to 5 minutes (depend on your connection speed) to download the Docker Images on your local machine.*
+>*Only the first time you run this command, it will take up to 5 minutes (depend on your connection speed) to download the Docker Images on your local machine.*

-> Debugging: in case you faced a problem with the docker mahcine here, run this command in your current terminal session `eval "$(docker-machine env default)"`

 <br>
 3 - Open your browser and visit your `{Docker-IP}` address (`http://xxx.xxx.xxx.xxx`).

-> Debugging: in case you faced an error here, run this command from the Laravel root directory:
+> **Debugging**: in case you faced an error here, run this command from the Laravel root directory:
+> <br>
-`sudo chmod -R 777 storage && sudo chmod -R 777 bootstrap/cache`
+> `sudo chmod -R 777 storage && sudo chmod -R 777 bootstrap/cache`

 <br>